 The goal of Montezuma County’s immunization program is to reduce the risk of vaccine-preventable diseases.
 A variety of immunizations are available for children and adults.
-Please call our office for cost and availability of immunizations.
+Please call our office for the cost and availability of immunizations.

-Age appropriate bike helmets are provided to local children at a reduced cost.
+Age-appropriate bike helmets are provided to local children at a reduced cost.

 This program is dedicated to keeping children safe in a vehicle.
 Trained, certified car seat technicians will properly fit a child to an age- and weight-appropriate car seat, and instruct parents on the proper use and installation of a car seat.
 Last year, over 200 age- and size-appropriate car seats were given to families at a reduced cost.

-Communities That Care (CTC) is an evidence-based prevention model that promotes healthy youth development, improves youth outcomes and reduces behavioral problems.
+Communities That Care (CTC) is an evidence-based prevention model that promotes healthy youth development, improves youth outcomes, and reduces behavioral problems.